Tag

 .

-How does AI art work?
+How does AI art ?

 The first time you enter a prompt into an AI art generator and it actually creates something that perfectly matches what you want, it feels like magic.
 But it turns out AI art generators don’t work using magic.
 They use computers, machine learning, powerful graphics cards, and a whole lot of data to do their thing.